Parent page: Workspace Projects

 The Commenting functionality is used in the following places:

-- In the Design Snapshot view of the Manufacturing Portal, for the chosen release package of the managed project actively being inspected.
+- In the Design Snapshot view of the Manufacturing Portal, for the chosen release package of the Workspace project actively being inspected.
 Comments made here appear automatically in the Design view of an opened project (marked with a link to the release package), and in Altium Designer.

 To place a comment: